capitalch/trace-new/notes/tracking.md

 																											2. AppHttpException of type custome exception not working
 																											3. Server side graphql authentication
 																											4. get_other_user_bundle error
+## 11-02-2023 - 21-02-2023
+1. Clients completed
+2. server sql helper with CRUD completed
+3. Research on db drivers and finalized on psycopg async
+4. Left menu for Super admin and its icons finalized

 ## 10-02-2023
 1. New client and new client with ext database